 Blease Engineering and the Environment

-Ten years ago our insurance company insisted we renew the ageing electrics that I inherited when I bought the company 5 years previously.
+In 2010, we needed to replace the ageing electrics that I inherited when I took over the company five years previously.

 We began with all new distribution boards but quickly realised that we had actually been given an opportunity to improve our business and do our bit for the environment.